107. 2. 5 General Chemistry. Three years of high school math or Math. 105, and permission of instructor. (2). (Excl).

-Chemistry 120 is the first course of a three course sequence (Chemistry 120, 220, and 221) which emphasizes principles, problem solving and selected aspects of general inorganic and organic chemistry for students admitted to the INTEFLEX program.
-The course consists of four lectures and one discussion and one four hour laboratory per week.
+Chemistry 120 is the first course of a three course sequence (Chemistry 120, 220, and 221) which emphasizes selected aspects of general and organic chemistry for students admitted to the INTEFLEX program.
+The course consists of four lectures, one discussion and one four-hour laboratory per week.

 123. General and Inorganic Chemistry: Structure of Matter.
 Three years of high school mathematics or mathematics through 105.
 (3).
 (NS).

 Chemistry 123 is the first term chemistry course in the (123 or 124)/125/126 sequence.
-Chemistry 125 and 126 are taken second term.
-Chemistry 123 consists of three lectures and a help session with the professor, and one discussion session with a teaching assistant per week.
-Topics covered include stoichiometry, periodic properties, gases, solution equilibria, acids and bases, quantum theory, and electronic structure of atoms and molecules.
-An introduction to organic chemistry and nuclear chemistry may be included as time allows.
-There are three one-hour examinations (Tuesday nights) and a final examination as listed in the Time Schedule.
+Chemistry 125 and 126 are taken second semester.
+Chemistry 123 consists of three lectures and an optional help session with the professor per week, plus one discussion session with a teaching assistant.
+Topics covered include stoichiometry, periodic properties, gases, quantum theory, electronic structure, covalent bonding, organic chemistry and nuclear chemistry.
+There are three one-hour examinations (Tuesday nights) and a final examination (as listed in the Fall Time Schedule).

 124. General and Inorganic Chemistry: Structure of Matter.
 Three years of high school mathematics and a strong background in high school chemistry validated by a satisfactory grade on a placement test administered (each term) during orientation.
 Chem.
 125 to be elected concurrently.
 (3).
 (NS).

 Students are placed into Chemistry 124 on the basis of examinations given during Orientation.
 Chemistry 124 is elected with Chemistry 125 as the first term of the (124 or 123)/125/126 sequence.
 The topics in 123 and 124 and the final examinations are nearly the same.
 Topics are covered in greater depth in 124.
-There are three lectures with the professor and one discussion period with a teaching assistant per week.
-Topics covered include stoichiometry, periodic properties, gases, solution equilibria, acids and bases, quantum theory, and electronic structure of atoms and molecules.
-An introduction to organic chemistry and nuclear chemistry may be included as time allows.
-There are three one-hour examinations (Tuesday nights) and a final examination as listed in the Time Schedule.
+There are three lectures and one discussion period per week.
+Topics covered include stoichiometry, periodic properties, gases, quantum theory, electronic structure, covalent bonding, organic chemistry and nuclear chemistry.
+There are three one-hour examinations (Tuesday nights) and a final exam as listed in the Fall Time Schedule.

 125. General and Inorganic Chemistry: Laboratory.
 To be elected by students who have completed Chem.
 123 or are eligible for (or enrolled in) Chem.
 124. (2).
 (NS).

 This course is a part of the (123 or 124)/125/126 sequence and is intended to be elected with Chemistry 124 (in the 124/126 sequence) or with Chemistry 126 (in the 123/126 sequence).
 The format consists of one lecture and one four-hour laboratory each week.
-Computer simulations implemented on microcomputers are used to supplement the experiments.
+Computer simulations implemented on the Commodore PET microcomputer are used to supplement the experiments.
 Part of the last hour of the laboratory period is used to discuss the laboratory work just completed.
-Special emphasis is placed on quantitative measurements, inferences from experimental observations, and development and application of concepts related to chemical reactions.
-Oxidation-reduction, acid-base and ionic reactions will be examined including energy changes and reaction equilibria.
-The student will apply laboratory skills and the concepts developed from studies of chemical reactions to analyses and synthesis.
+Special emphasis is placed on quantitative measurements, inferences from experimental observations, and properties of inorganic substances.
+Topics include gravimetric and volumetric analysis, equilibria, thermochemistry, kinetics, synthesis and qualitative analysis.
 There are two one-hour examinations (Tuesday nights).

 126. General and Inorganic Chemistry: Chemical Dynamics.
 Chem.
 123 or 124; prior or concurrent enrollment in Chem.
 125. (3).
 (NS).

 This course is a continuation of Chemistry 123 or 124 and should be preceded or accompanied by Chemistry 125.
-The course has three lectures with the professor and one discussion session with a teaching assistant per week.
-Topics include covalent bonding, liquids, solids and solutions, thermodynamics, electrochemistry, chemical kinetics, and coordination chemistry.
-An introduction to organic chemistry and nuclear chemistry are included when they were not covered in the 123/124 course the preceding term.
-There are three one-hour examinations (Tuesday nights) and a final examination as listed in the Time Schedule.
+The course has three lectures and one discussion per week.
+Topics include thermodynamics, kinetics, equilibria, electrochemistry and coordination chemistry.
+There are three one-hour examinations (Tuesday nights) and a final examination as listed in the Fall Time Schedule.